fuzzylogicxx/fuzzylogic/posts/dos-and-dont’s-of-changing-visual-order-with-css.md

 ---
-title: Dos and dont’s of changing visual order with CSS
+title: Changing visual order with CSS
 description: When considering using Flexbox or CSS Grid to change the visual order of elements, remember that “with great power comes great responsibility”.